SU_A_18

 [i] So you and your brother left?

-[i] To Kabul, did you know how it will go?
+[i] to Kabul, did you know how is that going?

-[r] When we arrived in Kabul, we were in a restaurant, to eat and stuff.
+[r] when we arrived in Kabul, we were in a restaurant, To eat and such.
 We were also a bit sad.
-I was also hungry.
+I was hungry too.
 I was in so much pain.
-I had bandages everywhere, my teeth… I had a lot of pain in my teeth.
+I had Bandage everywhere, my teeth … I had a lot of pain in my teeth.
 But still I tried to eat something.
-We were in a restaurant… We had seen our father’s friend, he came to the restaurant.
-We had seen our father’s friend a few times before.
-When I came to Kabul, I had seen him and he had been home once so he was a visitor, he was with us for a week.
-He enjoyed nature a little bit, the river or the mountains or our garden.
+We were in a restaurant … We have seen that we have come to the restaurant’s friend’s friend.
+We had seen our father’s friend more often, in the past.
+When I came to Kabul, I had seen him and he had been home once so he was a visitor, He was with us for a week.
+He enjoyed nature, the river or the mountains or our garden.
 So, I knew him.
-We knew him.
+We could do him.
 He came to the restaurant and took us to his home.
-So we went there and stayed there and…
+So we went there and showered and ready, a bit …

 [i] worries

-[r] Attack, sorry.
-He told us, your father called me.
-You can’t stay in Kabul, you have to leave for another province.
-He didn’t say, you are going to Pakistan, to Iran, to Turkey.
-And finally, I don’t know, to Europe.
-We were sad.
-We said ‘No, you can’t’.
-We can stay here, when my father comes here we will tell our father to rent a house in Kabul.
+[r] attack, sorry.
+He told us, Your father called me.
+You are not allowed to stay in Kabul, you must leave for the other province.
+He did not say, you go to Pakistan, to Iran, to Turkey.
+And in the end, I don’t know, to Europe.
+We were sad anyway.
+We said “no that is not possible.”
+We can stay here, If my father comes here then we will tell our father that he must rent a house in Kabul.
 Then we bring our family here, our mother.
-Then we will live here.
-But my mother was also brave, and a little bit stubborn.
+Then we are living here.
+But my mother was brave too And also a little bit stubborn.
 But I can’t say a bad word.
 Stubborn is not a bad word.
-I can’t be rude about my mother.
-She wasn’t stubborn.
-She had… She was brave.
+I can’t be rude to my mother.
+She was not stubborn.
+She had … She was brave.
 She said to us a few times: I will die, but here.
-Not in Kabul, not in any other province.
-Here is my house, here I have worked so many years to build something for you.
+Not in Kabul, not in another province.
+Here’s my house Here I worked hard for so many years to build for you.
 I made the garden.
-500 apple trees, that’s not so easy to make such a big garden.
+500 apple trees, that is not so easy to make such a large garden.
 She said: I will never leave my house, my garden.
-For our neighbours, for bad people, they are going to take everything away.
+For our neighbors, for bad people, then they are going to grab everything and such.
 I will never do that.
-I will die here but I will never be anywhere else.
-But now I can’t say stubbornly about my mother.
+I will die here but I will never go anywhere.
+But now I can’t say stubbornly to my mother.
 She was brave!

 [r] Yes.
 Yes, she was brave.
-And she said: Look, I’ve worked so much, all my life I’ve made everything and that’s for you.
-When I leave, that is, I, I have lost your livelihood. livelihood, like food, I do not know.
+And she said: look, I have worked so much, I made everything all my life and that is for you.
+If I go away, I say that I, I lost you [living].
+[Breadwinning], such as food, I don’t know.
 How can I say that?
-Cost of living?
+[Breadwinning]?

-[i] How long did the whole journey take?
+[i] How long did the entire trip last?
 From Kabul to …?

 [i] Yes.